Giveth/giveth-wiki/wiki/dac/governance.md

 2. What are they going to work on in the next day(s).
 3. What is blocking their progress.
 The answers to these questions should not take longer than 3 minutes per person.
 If you can not attend the meeting, you are invited to share your answers to the #giveth_daily Slack channel.

-##Holacracy

-- Meeting schedule

-- Put protocols on the wiki!